 ‘Are you going to garnish with that or eat it?’

 ‘Eat it.
 I like leaves now’.
 Ok, worked for me.
 And he ended up eating a couple of leaves, and has done every time since.
 Bagged salad he’s not so keen to try but full leaves work a treat.
+He now enjoys cutting up and making his own salad.

 Tips to avoid having a fussy eater